alabou/bcp-006-01/docs/NMOS With H.264.md

 ### Other transports

 Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried by transport other than RTP.

+If an SDP transport file is supported by teh transport, the SDP file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP file at the IS-04 Sender `manifest_href`.

 ### Parameter Sets